AshlinJC/23AIT_KRG_G1_23BAI70722_ASHLIN_FULL_STACKS/PROJECT/README.md

 - `ClassNotFoundException` during execution: run `mvn clean compile` first.
 - `java` or `mvn` not recognized: install tools and fix PATH.

-## License

-No license file is currently included.
-Add a `LICENSE` file if you plan to distribute this project.

-## Safe GitHub Publishing Checklist

-Before pushing this project to a public repository, make sure the following are not included:

-- Real secrets or keys (API keys, AES keys used in production, certificates, `.env` values).
-- Sensitive/private datasets (especially health or personally identifiable information).
-- Build outputs and generated artifacts (`target/`, `.class`, logs).

-For this repository specifically:

-- `src/main/java/common/AESUtil.java` currently uses a fixed demo key for reproducibility.
-  - Keep this only for demonstration.
-  - For real deployments, load keys from environment variables or a secret manager.
-- Keep private datasets out of tracked folders.
-  - Use `src/main/resources/data/private/` for non-public data (already ignored by `.gitignore`).

-If sensitive files were committed earlier, removing them locally is not enough.
-Rewrite history before making the repo public.